-- Los Andes, effective from December 1, 2020, to November 30, 2023.
-Payments must be made monthly in advance and within the first 15 days of each month of the contract term.
-Contract lease payments are updated annually.
-The contract can be terminated for non-payment of two monthly rental fees, or any expense stipulated in the contract without prejudice to the right of the landlord to request compensation for damages caused.
-The tenant may terminate the contract by giving notice to the landlord 90 days prior to the effective date of termination with the obligation to pay the landlord the monthly payments for the period in which the tenant used or had possession of the premises.
-This contract does not contain a purchase option. - Plaza Toledano, effective from June 5, 2010, to June 4, 2023.
-The contract lease payments are updated annually.
-The period of the contract can be extended if both the lessor and the lessee agree by a written notification document before the expiration of the contract.
-The contract may be terminated by the lessor for: a) non-payment of the price within the term of the contract for two (2) consecutive monthly payments; b) the destination of the property for illicit purposes or contrary to good custom business practices or that the property rented represent a danger to the property or the health of its inhabitants; c) when the property must be rebuilt or repaired with necessary construction that cannot be carried out without the use of property due to its condition of demolition for the new major construction project.
-On the part of the lessee if: a) the property is expropriated, confiscated or in any other way intervened by any legal action ordered by any authority; b) if the lessor is declared in a state of liquidation, bankruptcy or suspension of payment; c) if the property cannot be used by the Group for reasons attributable to the lessor or by fortuitous event or acts of God for a period equal to or greater than one (1) month.
-This contract does not contain a purchase option clause.
+- Los Andes, with a term of six (6) years from December 1, 2023, to November 30, 2029.
+Payments must be made monthly in advance and within the first fifteen (15) days of each month of the term of the contract.
+Lease payments are updated every two (2) years.
+The contract may be terminated for non-payment of two (2) monthly payments of the lease fee, or of any expense stipulated in the contract without prejudice to the lessor's right to request compensation for damages caused.
+The lessee and/or lessor may terminate the lease by giving notice to the lessor ninety (120) days prior to the date scheduled for vacating the leased premises. - Plaza Toledano, agreed to a new contract with a term of four (4) years starting on June 5, 2023.
+The lease payments will be updated as stipulated in the contract.
+The term of the lease may be extended if both the lessor and the lessee agree in writing prior to its expiration.
+The contract may be terminated by the lessor for: a) non-payment of the rent within the term of the contract for two (2) consecutive monthly rental payments; b) the use of the property for illicit purposes or contrary to good customs or that represent a danger to the property or the health of its inhabitants; c) when the property must be rebuilt or repaired with necessary construction work that cannot be carried out without delivery or vacating or demolished due to its state of ruin or for the construction of a new building; any others provided for by law.
+On the part of the lessee if: a) the property is expropriated, confiscated or in any other way intervened by any legal act ordered by any authority; b) In case the lessor is declared in liquidation, bankruptcy or suspension of payment; c) if the property cannot be used by the Group due to causes attributable to the lessor or due to fortuitous event or acts of God for a period equal to or greater than one (1) month.
+This contract does not contain a purchase option.